FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 An example of these reports and the JSON schema can be found in the [Aruba IoT Telemetry JSON Schema documentation](#aruba-iot-telemetry-json-schema).

+BLE telemetry is enabled for the selected [BLE device class](#ble-device-class-filter) in the [iot transport profile](#iot-transport-profile) configuration.

 >***Note:***
 >BLE Telemetry is the default data forwarding mode for all BLE device classes and cannot be disabled.

 ### **BLE data forwarding**

-BLE data forwarding sends all BLE advertisement and scan response frames from supported [BLE device classes](#supported-iot-vendordevice-class-list).
+BLE data forwarding send all BLE advertisement and scan response frames from [known BLE vendor device classes](#supported-iot-vendordevice-class-list).

->***Note:***
->Starting with ArubaOS/Instant version 8.8 BLE data forwarding is supported for all [BLE device classes](#supported-iot-vendordevice-class-list).

 BLE data forwarding works by forwarding the raw BLE data packets to the remote server **immediately when they are received** by the AP's [IoT radio](#aruba-iot-radio).